Deep Brain Stimulation

 How long do the batteries last?

-What long-term maintenance is involved in DBS?
+What long-term maintenance is involved with DBS?

 How do I get referred for DBS?